 Research Directions

-Our lab operates at the intersection of quantitative imaging, molecular biology, and data science.
-We design and build custom imaging instruments, develop new molecular labeling and detection chemistries, and write the software that controls our microscopes and analyzes our data.
-We are driven by the conviction that new biology requires new tools — and that the most impactful tools are designed in close conversation with specific unsolved biological problems.
+Our lab works across quantitative imaging, molecular biology, and data science.
+We design custom optical instruments, develop molecular labeling and detection chemistries, and write the software that runs our microscopes and analyzes our data.
+We do this work because new biology requires new tools, and the most useful tools are designed for a specific unsolved problem, not in general.

 At Johns Hopkins, we are building the next generation of tools in three areas:

-Next-generation spatial omics instrumentation.
-We are extending cycleHCR toward higher gene multiplexing, faster acquisition, and compatibility with live and lightly fixed tissues.
-This includes custom microscope builds, new fluidics architectures, and integration with expansion microscopy and tissue-clearing methods for whole-organ spatial profiling.
+Next-generation spatial omics.
+We are working toward higher gene multiplexing, faster acquisition, and compatibility with different types of tissues.
+This includes custom microscope builds, new fluidics architectures, new probe chemistry, and integration with expansion microscopy and tissue-clearing methods for whole-organ spatial profiling.

 Multiscale integration: connecting genome structure to tissue maps.
-We are developing workflows that link quantitative measurements of chromatin organization in single cells with cycleHCR spatial transcriptomics in the same tissue.
-Combined with systematic genetic perturbations, including CRISPR knockouts, degron-mediated protein depletion, and intersectional genetic strategies.
-These integrated measurements will let us ask how specific regulators reshape chromatin architecture, alter spatial gene-expression patterns, and ultimately change cell fate within a tissue context.
+We are developing workflows that link quantitative measurements of chromatin organization in single cells with spatial transcriptomics in the same tissue.
+Combined with systematic genetic perturbations, including CRISPR knockouts, degron-mediated protein depletion, and intersectional genetic strategies, these integrated measurements will let us ask how specific regulators reshape chromatin architecture, alter spatial gene-expression patterns, and ultimately change cell fate within a tissue context.

 Computational tools and AI.
-As our datasets grow in dimensionality (hundreds of genes × millions of cells × 3D volumes), we are building machine-learning pipelines for automated cell segmentation, gene quantification, spatial clustering, and regulatory network inference.
-We develop and release our analysis software as open-source tools.
+As our datasets grow in dimensionality (hundreds of protein + RNA targets × millions of cells × 3D volumes), we are building machine-learning assisted pipelines for automated cell segmentation, gene quantification, spatial clustering, sub-cellular structure characterization, and regulatory network inference.